The Only Exercise Equipment Anyone Needs

 I knew I was in for a bit of an initial struggle, and that I needed to take it slowly, so for the next 3 days, I confined myself to 15 minutes of Walk’n’Pump Level I, but multiple sessions (3/day).

-This gradually improved with each session, so that by the 3rd day I could tolerate an uninterrupted hour long session.
+This gradually improved with each meeting, so that by the 3rd day I could tolerate an uninterrupted hour-long session.

 I repeated this for the next two days, to build up my stamina, altering Levels to II.